openSUSE/osc-plugin-qam/README.rst

 - the following new commands:

-  - list [-u user]: list all open reviews for the given user that need review by one of the ``qam-*`` groups.
+  - open [-U user]: list all open reviews for the given user that need review by one of the ``qam-*`` groups.

+  - assigned [-U user]: list all reviews that are already assigned.
+    If -U is provided, will only list reviews assigned to the given user.

-  - assign [-u user] <request_id>: assign the user to do a review for the given request_id.
+  - assign [-U user] <request_id>: assign the user to do a review for the given request_id.
 This command will attempt to guess the group the user would probably like to a review for.

-  - unassign [-u user] <request_id>: unassign the user to do a review for the given request_id.
+  - unassign [-U user] <request_id>: unassign the user to do a review for the given request_id.
 This command will attempt to guess the group the user wants to unassign himself for.

-  - approve [-u user] <request_id>: will approve a started review of the user for the given request_id.
+  - approve [-U user] <request_id>: will approve a started review of the user for the given request_id.

-  - reject [-u user] <request_id>: will reject a started review of the user for the given request_id.
+  - reject [-U user] <request_id>: will reject a started review of the user for the given request_id.

 Installation